-SWK 265 Child Welfare (3)

-This course introduces the student to the fields of child welfare with an emphasis on child maltreatment.
+SWK 265 Child Welfare (3) This course introduces the student to the fields of child welfare with an emphasis on child maltreatment.
 It looks at child abuse and neglect in all its forms (physical, sexual, emotional) in an ecological context (individual, familial, social, and cultural forces that interact with one another to cause abuse).
-Students are introduced to the historical context of child maltreatment, the current social policies that are in place that affect the protection of children, and the role of the social worker in child protection.
+Students are introduced to the historical con- ብ ALLAUDET UNIVERSITY C z U ERG RADUATE 0 ATALOG 2011-2012 text of child maltreatment, the current social policies that are in place that affect the protection of children, and the role of the social worker in child protection.
 Also covered are the procedures for child abuse investigation and reporting, interviewing the child and family, and the role of the court system.
 Controversial issues and opposing viewpoints are considered such as imprisonment of abusers, effectiveness of prevention programs, foster care, and proposed policy changes designed to reduce violence and harm to children.
 Prerequisite: Sophomore standing.